Continuum limit of critical inhomogeneous random graphs: Results

 \section{Results}

 We are now in a position to describe our main results.
-Section \ref{sec:res-rank-one} describes our main results for the Norros-Reittu model(and the associated Chung-Lu model and Britton-Deijfen-Lof model) in the critical regime.
+Section \ref{sec:res-rank-one} describes our main results for the rank-one model (and the associated Chung-Lu model and Britton-Deijfen-Martin-L\"{o}f model) in the critical regime.
 In Section \ref{sec:res-p-trees} we describe tail bounds on the diameter of $\vp$-trees which play a crucial role in the proof of convergence in the $l^4$ metric.